Padcev

 It contains the active substance enfortumab vedotin.

-It is given as an infusion (drip) into a vein over 30 minutes.
-The patient should have an infusion three times over the course of 28 days (on days 1, 8 and 15) and should continue treatment until the disease gets worse or the side effects become intolerable.
+Padcev is given as an infusion (drip) into a vein over 30 minutes.
+When Padcev is used on its own, the patient should have an infusion three times over the course of 28 days (on days 1, 8 and 15).
+When used with pembrolizumab, Padcev is given twice over the course of 21 days (on days 1 and 8).

 Padcev can only be obtained with a prescription, and a doctor experienced in the use of cancer medicines should start and supervise treatment.
 The doctor may stop treatment or reduce the dose if the patient experiences severe side effects.
 For more information about using Padcev, see the package leaflet or contact your doctor or pharmacist.